Fuccbois

-Fuccbois, also referred to as F#*@bois, is a 2019 LGBT film directed by Eduardo Roy Jr. It was Roy's last film prior to his death in 2022.
-Following Ace and Miko, two aspiring actors who also compete in swimsuit competitions, the film stars Kokoy de Santos, Royce Cabrera, and Ricky Davao.
+Fuccbois, also referred to as F#*@bois, is a 2019 Philippine LGBT film written and directed by Eduardo Roy Jr. in his final directorial effort before he died in 2022.
+Starring Kokoy de Santos, Royce Cabrera, and Ricky Davao, the story follows Ace and Miko, two aspiring actors who also compete in swimsuit competitions.
 The film was played at the 2019 Cinemalaya Philippine Independent Film Festival.

 Synopsis

 Ace Policarpio and Miko Ramos are Instagram celebrities who want to become actors.
 They both work as models for gay bars, entering the bars' bikini pageants.
 In the film's second half, an unknown man who goes under the pseudonym "Brithanygaile" invites the two to a private resort in a secluded island, threatening to leak a sex video of them onto the internet if they do not comply.
 Afraid that their reputation will be permanently tarnished if the video spreads, Ace and Miko come to the resort to meet Brithanygaile—who turns out to be the powerful mayor of a local town—with plans to delete the video from his phone.
 At the resort, the three partake in recreational drugs and have sex.
+The mayor then requested Miko and Ace to have sex being recorded, the two tries to stop him but was threatened.
+After the mayor fell asleep, Miko wakes Ace and took the mayor’s phone and unlocked with his fingerprint trying to delete the video.
+The mayor wakes up, saw Miko trying to delete the video and was angry and tried to choke Miko to death.
+Ace took a knife and stabbed the mayor by the shoulder, badly injuring him.
+Then he stabbed the mayor till death, leaving the boys frozen.
+They then put the mayor into bed and cleaned the blood stains in a shower.
+The next morning, they left the villa by boat with the mayor’s employees and was found out to be murderers of the mayor.
+They tried to run but was caught and tied inside a car driving them away.
+Ace took out his penknife and cut the rope, using it to choke the driver into coma.
+He untied Miko and the two ran into a forest before the driver awakes.
+The boys were trapped in the forest and Miko was told on the phone, that he was cast in a TV show.